Universal Liouville action as a renormalized volume and its gradient flow: Universal Liouville action as renormalized volume

 \end{thm} \begin{remark} We have already proved the equality when $\g$ is a $C^{5,\a}$ Jordan curve.
 We also believe the equality holds for arbitrary Weil--Petersson quasicircle but are only able to prove the inequality. \end{remark}

 For the inequality, we will use the approximation using equipotential curves.
-Let $\g$ be a Weil--Petersson quasicircle, $f : \m D \to \O$ be a conformal map.
+Let $\g$ be a Weil--Petersson quasicircle bounding Jordan domain $\Omega$ and $f : \m D \to \O$ a univalent map uniformizing $\Omega$.
 Up to post-composing $f$ by a M\"obius map, we may assume that $f(0) = 0$, $f'(0) = 1$ and $f''(0) = 0$.
 The equipotentials

 form a family of analytic Jordan curves.
 The map $f_n$ satisfies the same normalization as $f$ at $0$.
 We let $\O_n^* := \Chat \smallsetminus \overline {f_n (\m D)}$ (resp. $\O^* := \Chat \smallsetminus \overline {f (\m D)}$) and $g_n$ (resp. $g$) be an arbitrary conformal map $\m D^* \to \O_n^*$ (resp, $\m D^* \to \O^*$).
 Apart from the analyticity, the family of equipotentials is nice because of the following theorem.